Choosing a CNC lathe machine can be daunting considering the options available on the market.

 Their customer support is well-reputed, and they promise to provide spindle replacements within 24 hrs.

-You can visit their website to configure a CNC lathe for your requirement and requesting quotes.
+You can visit their website to configure a CNC lathe for your requirement and request quotes.

 Founded in Chicago in the 1890s, Hardinge is an American machine tools manufacturing company headquartered in Pennsylvania, with a presence in 65 countries.